 320 Americans Killed in WWII Naval Magazine Accident

 On the evening of July 17, 1944, residents in the San Francisco east bay area were jolted awake by a massive explosion that cracked windows and lit up the night sky.
-At Port Chicago Naval Magazine, 320 men were instantly killed when two ships being loaded with ammunition for the Pacific theatre troops blew up.
-This was WWII's worst homefront disaster.
+At Port Chicago Naval Magazine, 320 men were instantly killed when two ships being loaded with ammunition for the Pacific theater troops blew up.
+It was WWII's worst home front disaster.

 The 71st Anniversary of the Port Chicago Explosion